JiyooonPark/ridgeback_trajectory_planning/README.md

 ### Problems:
-The repository is still going under modifications.
-Currently, it is SUPER SLOW.
-So please wait until I am done working on it :smile:
+The repository is still going under constant modifications :smile:
 If you have any suggestions, your help will be greatly appreciated :smile: